 If your dog has experienced a seizure, your vet might prescribe a drug called phenobarbital.
 Not only does using phenobarbital for dog seizures have some serious side-effects, it also can get expensive to buy.

-If your dog has been prescribed phenobarbital and you are concerned about the potential side effects or the on-going cost of the drug, here some real facts about using phenobarbital for dog seizures and the possible option of CBD.
+If your dog has been prescribed phenobarbital, you might be concerned about the potential side effects or the on-going cost of the drug.
+Here some real facts about using phenobarbital for dog seizures and the possible option of CBD.

 What Is Phenobarbital?